ebajcar/web10199_worksheets/syst10199/worksheets/set10.md

 14. Explore [PHP Exception Handling (w3schools)](https://www.w3schools.com/php/php_exception.asp)
 15. [`PDOException` — Represents an error raised by PDO.
 You should not throw a PDOException from your own code. ](https://www.php.net/manual/en/class.pdoexception.php)

+> In this course, we are using PDO exclusively.

 # Practice exercises

 > Some prep work first!